Capri Virkkunen: Solo career

 At the start of Capri's career, she participated in many song competition such as the Finnish MTV3 singing talent competition Syksyn Sävel twice.
 Signed to Sony Music label, she released two pop solo albums.
 Salaa Sinun mostly written by songwriter Kari Salli was released on Polydor in 1997 with five tracks launched as singles.
 She toured with the band Swingers to promote her album.

 She also took part in a music television competition Syksyn sävel on MTV3 twice, first singing "Vertigo" in 1998 and later "Oot kuin varjo vierelläin" in 2000 without winning the competition.
 In 2001. she followed up with a second solo album titled Kuun Morsian again mostly with songs by Kari Salli released on AGM label.

-She later on focused on song interpretations of rock and heavy metal songs.
+She later focused on song interpretations of rock and heavy metal songs.
 More recently, she toured locally with other artists, performing covers ranging from pop songs from Adele, Pink and Roxette to metal songs from Nightwish, Within Temptation and Skid Row amongst others.